enchirid10n/nfc-wallet-app/README.md

 - No sensitive info stored in cloud (yet)

 ## 🧑‍💻 Author
-Built by [You] 💻🧠 using Jake the AI Dev 🥷
+Built by enchirid10n 💻🧠 using Jake the AI Dev 🥷

 ## 🛡 License
 MIT